DanielMaherDev/DanielMaherDev/README.md

 ### 1. C for Consensus
 #### [C for Consensus Repository](https://github.com/DanielMaherDev/CforConsensus)
 'C for Consensus' is a groundbreaking social app leveraging the robust Pi Coin blockchain technology to harness the power of liquid democracy.
-This platform engages users in direct decision-making or through delegated voting rights, thereby enhancing governance with increased flexibility and transparency.
+This platform engages users in direct decision-making, thereby enhancing governance with increased flexibility and transparency.

 ### 2. Rhythm Retail
 #### [Rhythm Retail Repository](#)